derhuerst/db-rest/docs/readme.md

 - [API documentation](api.md) (run `npm run build` to generate)
 - [OpenAPI playground with API documentation](https://petstore.swagger.io/?url=https%3A%2F%2Fv6.db.transport.rest%2F.well-known%2Fservice-desc%0A)

+By default, the `dbnav` profile of [db-vendo-client](https://github.com/public-transport/db-vendo-client) will be used.
+On all endpoints, you can use the `profile` URL parameter to change to a different profile, e.g. `profile=db` or `profile=dbweb`.
+As per [db-vendo-client](https://github.com/public-transport/db-vendo-client)'s documentation, this will have an impact on returned details, parameter limits and quotas.

 ## Why not to use this API?

 ### Low rate limits